-10. An academic appointee has requested paid leave (i.e., UC Expanded Paid Administrative Leave and/or EPSL) because they are unable to work or telework due to a lack of childcare as a result of COVID-19.
+10. An academic appointee has requested paid leave (i.e., EPSL) because they are unable to work or telework due to a lack of childcare as a result of COVID-19.
 How can I determine whether the appointee is eligible for paid leave and which leave they are eligible for?

-An academic appointee who is unable to work or telework because they are caring for their child whose school or place of care has closed (or whose child care provider is unavailable) due to COVID-19 reasons is eligible to take UC Expanded Paid Administrative Leave or EPSL (Reason 5).
-The use of UC Expanded Paid Administrative Leave must not adversely affect the delivery of essential University services, which includes the delivery of instruction.
+An academic appointee who is unable to work or telework because they are caring for their child whose school or place of care has closed (or whose child care provider is unavailable) due to COVID-19 reasons is eligible to take EPSL (Reason 5).

-11. How are the paid leave entitlements related to COVID-19 (i.e., UC Expanded Paid Administrative Leave and/or EPSL) being funded?
+11. How are the paid leave entitlements related to COVID-19 (i.e., EPSL) being funded?
 To which funding source should locations charge time when an academic appointee is determined to be eligible for paid leave?